 The Department of Community Affairs has its office in the Pfeiffer Community Center, located at Main & Blue Bell Roads.
-With the Township’s population at approximately 33,000 residents.
-Many of who belong to a variety of civic, social and community groups, this building serves as the primary meeting space for these many groups.
+With the Township’s population at approximately 36,000 residents, Many of who belong to a variety of civic, social and community groups, this building serves as the primary meeting space for these many groups.
 At last count over 150 different organizations use the meeting rooms, which hold about 30 people each and the Multi-Purpose Room that holds up to 300 people depending on configuration.
 The Pfeiffer Community Center built in 1971 hosts everything from Boy & Girl Scouts to church groups.
 It serves as a Gloucester County Nutrition Site that feeds lunch to nearly 100 of our senior residents every day and a dance hall for children in 3rd, 4th and 5th grades on Friday nights.
+Another program for seniors that, Virtua Health Sponsors, “Healthy Bones Exercise Class” is held on Thursday from 10:00am – 11:30am, and is available at no cost.
+AA meetings are held on Wednesdays 8:00pm – 9:00pm and NA meetings on Thursday 6:30pm – 8:30pm at the Pfeiffer Community Center.
 Normal hours of operation are Monday through Friday, 8AM – 9:00PM and Saturdays 9AM – 4PM.
 The Department of Community Affairs is lead by a Director, who is appointed and serves for the term of the Mayor’s Administration.
 The Department further consists of several different divisions and commissions.

 The Township of Monroe has a unique service of an Office of Veterans Affairs located at the Pfeiffer Community Center.
 Trained volunteers that provide a wide range of services to area veterans staff the office.
 Township veterans can now visit the Office of Veterans Affairs and have a photo identification card made while archiving their vital documents for easy access in the future.
 The Office of Veterans Affairs operates every Monday, Wednesday and Friday 10AM – 12PM, and by appointment.
 Call 856-875-2207 for more information.